 CVE-2026-9945

-A use-after-free vulnerability in the Media component of Google Chrome on Windows could allow for arbitrary code execution.
+A use-after-free vulnerability in the Media component of Google Chrome on Windows allows for potential arbitrary code execution.

 Executive summary